-Vice President MAMA; Director of Maintenance Nissan Canton Vehicle Assembly Plant
+Vice President MAMA; vice president manufacturing Nissan Canton Vehicle Assembly Plant

-Prior to joining Nissan, Fields worked for six years in new model development at Honda of America Manufacturing in South Carolina and Ohio.
+Prior to joining Nissan in 2007, Fields worked for six years in new model development at Honda of America Manufacturing in South Carolina and Ohio.

 Treasurer MAMA; Senior Executive Vice President, BankPlus